-Coronavirus has strongly affected the lives of all of us and today a large number of people are forced to stay at home.
+The coronavirus has strongly affected the lives of all of us and today a large number of people are forced to stay at home.
 Our company has prepared a small guide on how to stay mentally and physically healthy these days!
+Remote work during the coronavirus is very secure and comfortable work and this work secures you from diseases.

 It is now difficult to find a person who would not be somehow affected by the influence of this virus.
 The daily routine has changed a lot for many people.
 You no longer need to go to work or hold meetings with your colleagues (except for remote communication of course), but since for many of us this routine is completely new, here are some simple tips on how to maintain your mental and physical health!